jekyll/jekyll/site/_docs/continuous-integration.md

 ### Troubleshooting

 **Travis error:** *"You are trying to install in deployment mode after changing your Gemfile.
 Run `bundle install` elsewhere and add the updated Gemfile.lock to version control."*

-**Solution:** remove the Gemfile.lock file from your repository.
+**Workaround:** remove the ``Gemfile.lock`` file from your repository and add an entry in the ``.gitignore`` file to avoid it from being checked in again.

 ### Questions?